-With reports of indefinite detentions and children being separated from their families at the United States border, Maria Armoudian explore how we got here, what the legal and political ramifications are and what happens next for America with Kevin Johnson and David Kyle.
+With reports of indefinite detentions and children being separated from their families at the United States border, Maria Armoudian explores how we got here, what the legal and political ramifications are, and what happens next for America with Kevin Johnson and David Kyle.

 David Kyle is a Professor of Sociology at the University of California, Davis.
 He is an expert in immigration and talentism and is the co-editor of Global Human Smuggling: Comparative Perspectives.